The net torsion moment in a cross section consists of two components.

 A section cut through a single bay building supported by columns is shown below.
 A typical design approach is to choose a design section that extends from the slab edge to mid-bay between the column lines.

-Ignoring twisting stresses, the shear stress distribution across the section would be similar to what is shown in the graphic below.
+Ignoring twisting stresses, the shear stress distribution across the section would be similar to what is shown in the graphic above.
 Because the shear force is ultimately directed into the columns, the resultant shear location is at the column location and not at the centroid of the section.
 For the section to be in equilibrium there must be a net shear force and a torsion moment at the cross section centroid.

 Note that when designing slabs using the equivalent frame approach that variation in the shear stress is ignored and the net shear is assumed to coincide the section centroid.
 This is equivalent to designing the cross section for a uniform shear stress with the same magnitude resultant.
 However, it should be clear that a uniform stress distribution does not satisfy equilibrium.